danigb/pitch-parser/README.md

 pitch.parse('Ebb3') // => [2, -2, 2]
 ```

-The pitch array is an array of 3 integers with the following form `[letter, accidentals, octave]` where:
+The returned value is an array of 3 integers with the following form `[letter, accidentals, octave]` where:

 - __letter__: an interger between 0 and 6 to represent C, D... to B
 - __accidentals__: is an integer to represent pitch accidentals.
 0 means no accidentals, negatives values are for flats and positives for sharps